wp-plugins/mailpress/readme.txt

 ** 5.3-alpha ** xx/xx/2012
 * bug fix : subscription form now working when javascript or ajax not activated
-* some code changes to give ability to integrate a new dedicated per post_type processor (eq of 'now' for post post_type) : modified classes are :
+* some changes to have the ability to integrate custom post types dedicated newsletters ...
-    - mp-includes/class/MP_newsletter_scheduler_post_.class.php,
-    - mp-includes/class/options/newsletter/processors/now.php
-    + new mp-includes/class/MP_newsletter_processor_now_.class.php
 * Add-Ons
    - MailPress_comment : now subscription to comments can be checked by default (see settings)
    - MailPress_wp_fromemail : !!NEW!! to force from email & name on New Mail by current wp user values